Ransaka/Ransaka/Ransaka's Blog/Building AI Agent With Llama 3.md

 rag_pipe.connect("prompt_builder", "llm")
 ```

 After this stage, we have completed both RAG and Query Analyzer pipelines.
 Now it’s time to convert this into a tool.
-For that, we can use a regular function declaration as shown below.
-Here, creating a tool for the Agent is no different than creating a Python function.
-In case you have a question like
+For that, we can use a regular function declaration, as shown below.
+Creating a tool for the Agent is just like creating a Python function.
+In case you have a question like,

 >How is it possible for the Agent to invoke this function?

-The answer is simple: by using a model-specific tool schema.
-We will implement that in a future step.
+The answer is straightforward: by leveraging a model-specific tool schema, which we plan to incorporate in a future step.
 For now, it’s time to create a wrapper function that uses both the query analyzer and RAG pipeline.

+Let’s clarify the objectives of this function.

+**Objective 1**: Identify all products the user is interested in and return them as a list.
+**Objective 2**: For each identified product, retrieve up to five products from the database along with their metadata.

 ## Finalizing Product Identifier Function